 Eligible employees must maintain full-time employment at the employing institution for the student to continue receiving this benefit at TLU.

 Employees at participating institutions must complete an ELCA Tuition Exchange application each academic year their dependent children participate in this program.
-These applications must be completed and sent to the parents’ institution’s financial aid office no later than April 15th and their financial aid office must submit the application to TLU’s Office of Financial Aid no later than May 1st.
+These applications must be completed and sent to the parents’ institution’s financial aid office no later than April 15th and their financial aid office must submit the application to TLU’s Student Financial Services office no later than May 1st.
 Applications received after May 1st will not be processed.